It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 Yet, the hospital receives NO funding for the babies existence, no extra staff for the extra care.

 Emotional, sleep-deprived, shell-shocked women, especially first-time mothers benefit enormously from skilled midwifery time and care (obvious!
-No?) ) but the system doesn’t value this.
+No?)
+The system appears not to value this.
 Not at all.

-Nor does this SYSTEM seem to value empathy or kindness.
-Speed, efficiency, checklists and enumerable amounts of paperwork take precedence demonstrating to the organisation that ‘care’ has been given, midwives, ‘with paperwork’ rather than ‘with woman’
+Nor does it seem to value empathy or kindness.
+Speed, efficiency, checklists, enumerable amounts of paperwork take precedence demonstrating to the organisation that ‘care’ has been given, midwives, ‘with paperwork’ rather than ‘with woman.’

-Working in this system they become multi-tasking pros adept at giving bursts of attentive care trying to make everything seem less conveyor belt for the women, less tick, tick, tick, NEXT.
+Working in this system the midwives have no choice but to become multi-tasking pros adept at giving bursts of attentive care trying to make everything seem less conveyor belt for the women, less tick, tick, tick, NEXT.
 Always in predictive alert mode too, anything can happen.

 Many work on rotation between here, birth suite and antenatal clinic, some invaluable core staff, others casual, many early in their career.

-Many frustrated by the limitations and constraints of the system but keep turning up doing their best for the women and babies.
+Many frustrated by the limitations and constraints of the system keep turning up anyway, doing their best for the women and babies.

-0645 – Bedside handover, midwives squeeze in behind the curtains or peek through, eyeballing each woman and baby, introductions made, chats about the birth, babies feeding, plans for the day, any issues.
+0645 – Bedside handover, midwives squeeze in behind the curtains or peek through, eyeballing each woman and baby, introductions made, smiles, quick chats about the birth, baby’s feeding, plans for the day, any issues.
 Emotional states, pain levels noted too.
 An important few minutes.

-A quick hour-by-hour plan is written to keep track of observations … a necessary ‘taskification’ …. medications, priorities, ensuring vulnerable babies are fed, who is for discharge?
+A quick hour-by-hour plan is written … a necessary ‘taskification’ …. observations, medications, priorities, ensuring vulnerable babies are fed, who is for discharge?

 All.
 The.
 Time.

-On paper it looks doable, in reality it is not, the allocation of two midwives barely adequate, becoming apparent as they work.
+On paper this professional care looks doable, in reality it is not, the allocation of two midwives barely adequate, becoming apparent as they work.

-Three women are of immediate concern, need 1:1 care.
+Three women are of immediate concern, need immediate 1:1 care.
+A competing priority situation.

-The first readmitted with mastitis, tearful, sleep deprived, in agony, her breast hard and tomato red, temperature high, attached to a drip giving IV antibiotics, nil-by-mouth, theatre a possibility.
+The first a readmission with mastitis and possible abscess (can you imagine?) tearful, sleep deprived, in utter agony, breast hard and tomato red, temperature high, attached to an IV antibiotic drip, nil-by-mouth, theatre is a possibility.

 The midwives manage her pain, help pump the affected breast, hand baby over to feed from the other, communicate ongoing symptoms to obstetricians, blood cultures are taken.

-The third woman birthed by emergency caesarean only a few hours ago after a long labour, exhausted and sleep-deprived also endured management of a haemorrhage just as she was admitted to the ward.
-Her bleeding has stopped but she’s nauseous, dizzy and in pain, still needing 1:1 attention ( a return to birth-suite request by the midwives is denied, they’ll have to manage)
+The third woman birthed by emergency caesarean only a few hours ago after a long labour, exhausted and sleep-deprived, had endured management of a haemorrhage just as she was admitted to the ward.
+Bleeding has stopped but she’s nauseous, dizzy and in pain, still needing 1:1 attention ( a return to birth-suite request by the midwives is denied, they’ll have to manage)

 Confident hands – on husband helps her feed, changes nappies, keeps bub snuggled to his chest in between (thank god)